 Dr. Greer completed his undergraduate studies at the University of Florida, Medical studies at La Universidad Catolica, Madre and Maestra.
-He completed all postdoctoral studies at the University of Miami, where he was Chief Medical Resident and a fellow in Hepatology at the Center for Liver Diseases; a fellowship in Gastroenterology, earning two post-doctoral fellowship; and a member of AOA Honors Medical Society.
+He completed all postdoctoral studies at the University of Miami, where he was Chief Medical Resident and a fellow in Hepatology at the Center for Liver Diseases; a fellowship in Gastroenterology, earning two post-doctoral fellowships; and a member of AOA Honors Medical Society.
 He is currently a Fellow of the American College of Physicians and the American College of Gastroenterology and has received various Honorary Doctoral degrees.

 Lecturing at such prestigious academic institutions as Harvard, Emory and the University of Florida, Dr. Greer has also been commencement speaker for the New York Medical College, the University of Miami and East Tennessee State Medical schools, as well as other undergraduate institutions.

 Even now that he is a nationally acclaimed advocate, a member of prestigious boards and a frequent and energetic lecturer, Dr. Greer says his greatest lessons still come from his poorest patients.
 Through his leadership and vision, he has proven that one person can approach disparities in healthcare and inspire and create change in his community.